 National Disability Employment Awareness Month

-“In 1990, the Americans with Disabilities Act achieved a significant milestone by eliminating obstacles and enabling individuals with disabilities to participate in programs, services, and activities on an equal footing with those without disabilities.
-Since then, this law has ushered in numerous improvements and possibilities, emphasizing the ongoing need to ensure accessible physical and online spaces for everyone.
+“In 1990, the Americans with Disabilities Act marked a major achievement by removing barriers and allowing individuals with disabilities to engage in programs, services, and activities on an equal basis with those without disabilities.
+Since then, this legislation has led to many advancements and opportunities, highlighting the continued importance of making both physical and online spaces accessible to all.”

-“As we commemorate this month, let's stay committed to raising awareness about accessibility issues and actively fostering an inclusive environment where individuals with disabilities are embraced, honored, and integrated as esteemed and contributing members of our Western community.”
+“As we celebrate this month, let us remain dedicated to raising awareness of accessibility issues and actively creating an inclusive environment where individuals with disabilities are welcomed, valued, and recognized as important contributors to our campus community.

 President Sabah Randhawa